sc68cal/Beginning-SQL/Lesson_3.md

 be reflected in all the related data.

 For example: Consider our example database that contains users, posts, and comments.
-If a user updates their name in the users database, the update is reflected across all the blog posts and comments, since those tables reference the users table instead of having a copy of the user's name and forcing each row in the tables to be modified.
+If a user updates their name in the users table, the update is reflected across all the blog posts and comments, since those tables reference the users table instead of having a copy of the user's name and forcing each row in the tables to be modified.